martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 ## Algebraic and Geometric Multiplicity
 - Given an eigenvalue c of A,
-- Algebrain multiplicity: number of times (c -t) divides det(A - tIn)
+- Algebraic multiplicity of c: number of times (c -t) divides det(A - tIn)
--
+- Geometric multiplicity of c: dimension of eigenspace of c

 ## Theorems
 - Matrix is diagonalizable if its left multiplication transformation is.